UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/README.md

 # Dependencies
 - [Docker](https://www.docker.com/)

+# How to Update the Container
+If you would like to add another package to the container, please have the following dependencies and follow the instructions below.

+## Developer Dependencies
+- `conda` (version 24.7.1 or higher)
+- `conda-lock` (version 2.5.7 or higher)
+- `mamba` (version 1.5.8 or higher)

+## How to Add a Package to the Container
+1. Create a new branch and add the new package with its version pinned in `environment.yaml`.
+2. Update the `conda-linux-64.lock` file by running the command `conda-lock -k explicit --file environment.yaml -p linux-64` in terminal.
+3. Ensure the Docker image runs properly by re-building the image locally.
+4. If the image runs properly, push the your changes to GitHub and the new image will be published on DockerHub automatically.
+5. Update `docker-compose.yml` to use the new image by changing the tag (`image: stephanieta/dsci522-online-shopping-project:<tag>`).
+6. Make a pull request to erge your changes to the `main` branch.

 # License
 The code of this project licensed under the terms of the MIT license.
 If re-using/re-mixing please provide attribution and link to this webpage.